SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Users with the same permissions can be placed into user groups representing typical permission sets.
 A single user can be part of multiple user groups.
 New tenant accounts have four user groups by default.
 These user groups have different default permission settings:

 * Admins: A group with **all permissions** by default.
+This group can not be deleted.
 * Business: A group to work with all devices and their data but without administration rights.
 * Readers: A group who can read all data but cannot edit.
 * Devices: A group with typical minimal default permissions for devices.
+This group can not be deleted.

-All groups can be modified and deleted.
+All groups can be modified.
+If the group is not *ADMINS* or *DEVICES*, it can be deleted.

 ![User groups](/guides/users-guide/usergroups.png)